BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 #### VisibleIf: Conditional visibility

-A special property in the MCM schema is `VisibleIf`.
+A special property in the MCM Schema is `VisibleIf`.
 You can use it to conditionally show or hide Tabs, Sections, and individual Settings based on other settings' current values (having primitive values, i.e.: boolean, number, string).

 - Supported on: `Tab`, `Section`, and `Setting` objects in your blueprint
 - Evaluation: runs against current in-memory values